 The Coca-Cola Company is one of the most successful and recognized producers of a consumer good in the world.
-During the time period we study, the soft drink industry and the Coca-Cola Company itself were non-negligible parts of the US economy.
-For example, in 1945 the bottled non-alcoholic carbonated beverage industry was 0.26% of US GDP (Riley, 1942, p.
-343).
-The Company had a roughly 50% market share in that industry, making its own contribution an economically significant 0.13% of GDP.
+During the time period we studied, the soft drink industry and the Coca-Cola Company itself were non-negligible parts of the US economy.
+For example, in 1945 the bottled nonalcoholic carbonated beverage industry was 0.26% of US GDP (Riley 1942: 343).
+The company had a roughly 50% market share in that industry, making its own contribution an economically significant 0.13% of GDP.

-In Levy and Young (2004) we argue that an explicit contract between Coca-Cola and its bottlers was a source of price rigidity.
+In Levy and Young (2004), we argue that an explicit contract between Coca-Cola and its bottlers was a source of price rigidity.
 The contract fixed the price of Coca-Cola syrup to bottlers.
-Given this, the Company could increase profits only by selling more syrup.
-Thus the Company pursued a policy of retail price maintenance.
-The contract, however, its member EU central banks report that EU prices tend to be more rigid than US prices. Álvarez, et al, (2006), Dhyne, et al. (2006), and Levy and Smets (2010) summarize these studies.
+Given this, the company could increase profits only by selling more syrup.
+Thus, the company pursued a policy of retail price maintenance.7 The contract, however, lasted until 1921 and cannot explain the additional 38 years of price rigidity.